What’s happened so far?

 2019 - 2020 – OA East excavated an area north of Wintringham brook (site 4), revealing four middle Iron Age settlements.
 These settlements included timber roundhouses and other wooden structures built within enclosed paddocks along a trackway running north-west to south-east.
 By far the most common find was burnt stone – hot rocks presumably used for cooking, often found packed into small pits, and a set of loom weights used to hold cloth threads taught for weaving, were found with one roundhouse.
 Some later Roman tracks and field systems were also mapped, and three isolated early Anglo-Saxon burials were found.
 Grave goods found with these burials included an antler comb and copper alloy wrist clasp.

 2021 – Excavation of site 2 by OA East uncovered a middle Bronze Age cremation cemetery as well as a middle Iron Age settlement beside a trackway.
 A waterhole or well, 2m deep, was still waterlogged and preserved the lower part of two timber log ladders.

-2021 - 2022 – Oxford Archaeology East are now working on the largest excavation area (site 3) which dates to the middle Iron Age to Roman periods.
+2021 - 2022 – Oxford Archaeology East completed work on the largest excavation area (site 3) which dates to the middle Iron Age to Roman periods.
 The work started with the removal of the topsoil and sub-soil with mechanical diggers under direction of archaeologists, to reveal the archaeological features.
-These will be dug by hand to recover any finds that might give clues about when and why people used this area in the past.
-The work been approved by the archaeological advisor to Cambridgeshire County Council and will be regularly monitored by them.
+These were dug by hand to recover any finds that might give clues about when and why people used this area in the past.

 What will happen next?